mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/release-notes/2.1.4/index.md

 The following items are known issues with this release.

-### No apparent upgrade path for 1.X vSphere clusters to 2.X

-**D2IQ-90769**
-There is a way to migrate existing vsphere clusters from 1.8 to 2.1.
-When attempting, this ends in failure due to providerID issues with the migration.

 <Need to validate if we are still keeping the following issues from 2.1.3:>